giantswarm/kocho/docs/etcd-operations.md

 ### List of IMPORTANT Checks prior to closing your terminal and go for a beer

 1. Check if the node has been added with `etcdctl member list`.
 Verify that all the data is correct.
-It can happen that for some reason some fields are not filled, if so ASK someone more experienced to help out.
+It can happen that for some reason some fields are not filled.
 2. Verify if the cluster is healthy with `etcdctl cluster-health`.
-If not, you should again ASK to someone more experienced for help.
 3. Get the discovery information to figure out if your new member is included as an etcd node in the discovery information with `curl https://discovery.etcd.io/DISCOVERY_ID`.

-If not, you should again ASK to someone more experienced for help.
+If any of the above checks are not correct, you should check if you went through all the 5 steps described above, consult the [etcd documentation](https://coreos.com/etcd/docs/), or ask someone more experienced for help.